zeeshankhan-05/uiuc-study-space-finder/README.md

 # UIUC Study Space Finder

-A modern web application that helps University of Illinois Urbana-Champaign students find available study spaces across campus by tracking classroom schedules and occupancy in real-time.
+A modern web application that helps University of Illinois Urbana-Champaign students find available study spaces across campus by tracking classroom schedules and occupancy.

+## Project Overview

+This project is a comprehensive study space finder designed for the University of Illinois Urbana-Champaign, benefiting over 50,000 students.
+It utilizes a MongoDB database to store all building and room availability information, a Spring Boot application to create a RESTful API for the backend, and a ReactJS frontend for intuitive user interaction.

+## Visit The Site

+Feel free to check out the project here!

+[EMBED_LINK_PLACEHOLDER]

 ## 🚀 Features

+- **MongoDB Database**: Stores detailed information about buildings, rooms, and course schedules, including availability times, room types, and capacity.
+- **Spring Boot Backend**: Provides a robust RESTful API to manage study space data efficiently.
+The backend is packaged with Maven and can be deployed to any cloud platform.
+- **ReactJS Frontend**: A user-friendly interface for viewing building information, checking room availability, and navigating the interactive campus map.
+The frontend is built with Vite and can be hosted on any static hosting service.
-- **Interactive Campus Map**: Visual representation of study spaces with real-time availability
+- **Interactive Campus Map**: Visual representation of study spaces with clickable building areas
 - **Smart Scheduling**: Tracks classroom schedules to predict study space availability
 - **Real-time Updates**: Live data on space occupancy and availability
 - **Room Status API**: Comprehensive endpoint to get all rooms in a building with their availability status